acquiringlabs/acquiring/docs/index.md

 # README

-Acquiring is a Payment Orchestration Library for Python.
+Acquiring is a Framework Agnostic Payment Orchestration Library for Python.

 ## Overview